 A major consideration for many when planning a trip to Italy is finding an app whose definition database can be downloaded and used offline, as most mobile service providers (except notably Fi) charge you extra to connect while abroad.
-A number of the apps I highlight below can thus be used offline.
+A number of the Italian learning apps I highlight below can thus be used offline.

 However, I think this whole preoccupation is woefully misplaced; you can buy an Italian SIM card immediately upon arrival in pretty much any major airport or train station in Italy.
 I always do.